Oris Erhuero

-Oris Erhuero (Born 23 September 1968) is a British actor, producer, writer, and fashion model.
-After modelling for several years, he transitioned into television and film, with roles in The Adventures of Sinbad, The Bill, Highlander: Endgame, Sometimes in April. and the latest Award winning film Redcon-1, where Oris was awarded as Best Actor.
-Oris Erhuero owns his film production company and is the head designer of bespoke jewellery.
+Oris Erhuero (born 23 September 1968) is a British actor, producer, writer, and fashion model.
+After modelling for several years, he transitioned into television and film, with roles in The Adventures of Sinbad, The Bill, Highlander: Endgame, Sometimes in April, and Redcon-1.

 Early life

 Oris Erhuero was born in Finsbury Park, London, and is the oldest of seven children.
-Attended Beaufoy Boys School Kennington and later classically trained in the Fashion Drama and Arts He came to notoriety in the Hollywood circuit in the early 90s of the back of a mega worldwide successful modelling trail in London, New York, Paris and Milan.
+Attended Beaufoy Boys School Kennington and later classically trained in the Fashion Drama and Arts.
+He came to Hollywood in the early 90s off the back of modelling in London, New York, Paris and Milan.

 Career

-Early career

-Erhuero left London for United States where he was introduced to the Fashion Industry.